KitwareMedical/UTM/README.md

 The analysis pipeline contains an optimal transport feature extraction step and can perfrom VBM and TBM with and without optimal transport features.
-The scripts perfrom preprocessing, feature extraction and different statistical analysis.
+The scripts perfrom preprocessing, feature extraction and different statistical model.s

 The scripts perfrom feature extraction using:
 - Standard and modified VBM approaches